 The area over which the stock is distributed has increased a little since 2013, and it remains concentrated in Disko Bay, Vaigat and the Northern part of its range (north of 66°N).
-Densities are almost four times higher in Disko Bay and Vaigat compared to offshore regions, but in both regions, densities are close to their serial means.
-In almost all strata in the Offshore regions, densities shown some minor decreases over 2017; but was about 1.5 times higher in the central regions (W5-W7) than in 2017, and a value mush higher than observed for the past 10 years.
-Densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel.
+Densities are almost two times higher in Disko Bay and Vaigat compared to offshore regions.
+While densities in offshore regions are close to its serial means, it is considerably below in Disko Bay and Vaigat.
+In almost all strata in the offshore regions, densities shown some minor increases over 2018 and at value much higher than observed for the past 12 years.
+Densities are practically zero on in the southern most regions.

-The latitude index of the survey has declined from 2010-2013, followed by a continuous increase to 2018.
+The latitude index of the survey has declined from 2010 - 2013, followed by a continuous increase to 2018 and remaind almost unchanged in 2019.
 The North index remain stable from 2009 to 2015 owing to high proportion of biomass in the Northern regions and in Disko Bay & Vaigat, and lower proportion of biomass in the W- regions.
-However, for the past 3 years, three have been a declining trend in the North index.
-Survey biomass from the northern (above $66^{\circ}N$) and inshore regions constitute almost 85% of the total offshore survey biomass, whereas biomass in those regions has account for more than 90% for the past five years.
+However, for the past 3 years, there have been a declining trend in the North index.
+Survey biomass from the northern (above 66° N) and inshore regions constitute almost 76% of the total offshore survey biomass, whereas biomass in those regions has account for more than almost 90% for the past 10 years.